InfectedDuck/Event-Management-Website/README.md

 The user profile feature includes the ability to delete and change tickets.
 Users can delete tickets if they no longer plan to attend the event, or change seats to more convenient ones.

-### Sync with Google Calendar

-One of the unique features of the system is the ability to synchronize events with Google Calendar.
-Users can easily add events to their Google Calendar, allowing them to receive reminders and keep track of their scheduled events.
-This makes it much easier to manage your schedule and help you avoid missing important events.

 ### Modals and user interaction